 - A : Pairwise Timer.

 - B : Read more.
-This opens the Idea lightbox.
+Clicking on the idea title opens the Idea detail page.

-- C : Vote button.
+- C : Pick this Idea button.
 Used to show preference of one idea over the other.

 - D : Pair Counter.
 Displays the number of pairs completed in a set.